Setup and install the SDK

 A minimum of 4 GB global memory on the GPU and a compute capability of 8.0 is required to run the SDK.
 The actual amount of memory required depends upon the number of qubits used and the gate operations involved.

-If you are a Windows user, you may be benefitted with shorter load times by running the SDK from a WSL based Linux instance.
+If you are a Windows user, you can also run the SDK from a WSL based Linux instance.
+Some of the Qiskit Community projects such as Nature package uses libraries (pyscf) which are better run on Linux.
 For a tutorial on installing Linux on Windows using WSL, you may refer: WSL Installation Tutorial